Ebook piracy. Have your books or ebooks been pirated?

 I like dark clouds with silver linings, and for me in this case, it is that these pirates inadvertently give me a weird kind of promotion.
 I get extra Google Search listings, name and title recognition and occasionally, perhaps even real ebook sales.

-As most readers would never use or access file sharing sites, they may see my name and title in a list of pirate search results in Google and then pop over to Amazon or Apple iBooks, out of curiosity.
+As most readers would never use or access file sharing sites, they may see my name and title in a search result list on Google and then pop over to Amazon or Apple iBooks, out of curiosity.
 Nice!
 Any publicity, is good publicity, right?